jjrrw174/PocketBook-Desktop-and-App-Customizations/README.md

 -The size of the image we have tested has a max of: Vertical:128px, Horizontal:106px -Play with the size until you feel it fits for you
 1. Plug in your PocketBook to your PC or SSH/FTP
-2. If you plugged into PC, navigate to ROOT/system/.
-If SSH, cd /mnt/ext1/system/
+2. If you plugged into PC, navigate to ROOT/applications/.
+If SSH, cd /mnt/ext1/applications/
-3. create a new folder in /system/ called resources
+3. create a new folder in /applications/ called icons
-4. Go into the newly created resources folder (must be lower case)
-5. create a new folder in resources called Line (L must be uppercase)
-6. Copy the two files from the attached desktop_app_koreader.zip into the Lines folder --Notes--
+4. Copy the two files from the attached desktop_app_koreader.zip into the applications/icons/ folder --Notes--
 You can rename these file if you wish
 One file is for the static image, the other file that ends in _f is for when you click this icon